 Prior to joining Labaton Sucharow, Karin practiced antitrust and general litigation at Kaye Scholer LLP, representing and counseling clients from a wide spectrum of industries including pharmaceuticals, cosmetics, building materials, film, finance, and private equity.

-Karin brings significant experience in managing complex, multijurisdictional cases from initial case development through resolution and appeal.
-She has prepared and defended company executives for deposition, hearing, and trial and has conducted similar examinations of her opponents.
-Karin also has significant experience working with experts—including economists, toxicologists, materials scientists, valuation experts, foreign law experts and appraisers, among others—developing reports and testimony, preparing for and defending depositions, as well as taking depositions of opponents’ experts.
+Recommended by The Legal 500, Karin brings significant experience in managing complex, multijurisdictional cases from initial case development through resolution and appeal.
+In addition to deposing top executives, she has also prepared and defended company executives for deposition, hearing, and trial.
+Karin also has significant experience working with experts—including economists, toxicologists, materials scientists, valuation experts, foreign law experts, and appraisers, among others—developing reports and testimony, preparing for and defending depositions, as well as taking depositions of opponents’ experts.
 In addition, Karin has engaged in all phases of trial preparation and trial and has briefed and argued appeals.
+Karin also has significant experience with arbitration and mediation.

 Karin obtained her J.D., cum laude, from Northwestern University School of Law, where she was a Note and Comment Editor for the Journal of Criminal Law and Criminology.
 She earned her A.B., cum laude, in Sociology from Harvard University.